arashnm80/arashnm80.github.io/quotes.md

 > It takes 10 years to become an overnight success.

 > hope is product of self-trust.

-> Everybody in the world is a compass for me.
-A reminder of where I want to be and where I don't.

-> I'm gonna be the change I want to see in the world.

-> We accept the life we think we deserve.

-> Become so big that this world seem small next to you.

-> If I don't do it, I want to be the person who doesn't want it, not one who can't.

-> We are here to drink beer.
-We are here to kill war.
-We are here to laugh at the odds and live our lives so well that Death will tremble to take us.

-> Every great painter paints what he is.

-> A great writer writes like there is no one else in the world to read.

-> If I can't fix myself how can I fix the world?

-> I'm not center of the world but I am center of my world.

-> Soft as a leaf, strong as a trunk.

-> I'm gonna change the world and I'm not gonna ask for permission.

 > Wealth is having assets that earn while I sleep.